DDoS/Golite/doc/report.md

 and `toString()` are implemented.
 The latter prints types in the Go format, which is useful for debugging and error messages.

-We have 7 implementations of this abstract class:
+We have seven implementations of this abstract class:

 1. `BasicType` - the Go basic types are singletons of this class.
 The private constructor of this class takes in the name of the Go type.
 The resolve method simply returns the `BasicType`